a-bentofreire/abeamer/docs/sources/workflow.md

-When the user adds an animation to the scene, ABeamer will first determine the start value of the [property](faq.md#why-addanimation-uses-properties-naming-and-not-attributes-), if the user doesn't provides the `startValue`, it will compute from the current element's attribute value.
+When the user adds an animation to the scene, ABeamer will first determine the start value of the [property](faq.md#why-addanimation-uses-properties-naming-and-not-attributes-), if the user doesn't provides the `startValue`, it will compute from the current element's CSS property value.
 Then it will transform the duration into frames, and for each frame, it will compute and store the interpolated value for that element.
 If a new `addAnimations` is added that modifies the same elements' property,